Shropshire and Powys Advanced Riders

 • You must have a driving licence and insurance for the machine that you ride.

-• We ride to the slowest riders abilities.
+• Tail End Charlie will always ride to the slowest riders abilities.

 • This is a social event, neither SaPAR, it’s officers or RoSPA can be held responsible for any injury or damage however caused.
 It is your responsibility to ride responsibly and within the law.